This is surgery to remove a severely diseased and failing heart. It is replaced with a healthy heart from a deceased donor.

 You will also have your vital signs monitored.

 This procedure is done in a hospital setting.
-The usual length of stay is at least two weeks.
-Your doctor may choose to keep you longer if you shows signs of rejecting the new heart or have other problems.
+The usual length of stay is at least 2 weeks.
+Your may need to stay longer if you shows signs of rejecting the new heart or have other problems.

 While you are recovering at the hospital, you will need to: